Archive for the ‘Myths’ Category

 I asked horror writer Jonathan Maberry why the characters in his Bram Stoker award winning supernatural thriller Ghost Road Blues, are so vivid, so horrible, and strong.
 He said because they were based on his experience.
 As he grew up, he struggled to overcome the helplessness and brutality of his abusive father.
 Then, even after the external abuse stopped, he still had to face the demons that had already become part of his memory.

-After our talk, I realize for many people horror fiction is the battleground where good and evil can duke it out.
+After our talk, I realize for many people reading such stories helps define the the battleground where good and evil can duke it out.
 And the reason they need to think about it in this symbolic way is because it is so difficult to talk about in terms of the actual memories.
 Even the recipients of such abuse bury their memories, afraid to remember at all, or afraid to hurt the perpetrator, or afraid to make themselves look like victims, or ashamed of having provoked it or given in to it.
 Abuse perpetrated against children defies our sense of fair play so profoundly, the only people who talk about it are politicians who defend us against the bogeymen who prowl our neighborhoods and prey on our children, predators so demonized they are not too dissimilar from the ghouls and werewolves of horror stories.
 See Maberry’s book, Cryptopedia, another Bram Stoker award winner, written with co-auther David Kramer, for an encyclopedic discussion of other creatures that fascinate and horrify us.

 In part two of this article, I’ll review one of the best memoirs I’ve read, Ten Points by Bill Strickland in which, like Maberry, the author offers hope that while abuse is possible in real life, so is redemption.